gaehlerm/SoftwareEngineering/README.md

 # 24. Datatypes

-There is an estimated quadrillion of different datatypes.
-Any class that any programmer has ever defined.
-But again, I recommend not to use too many different built-in datatypes.
+There are hundreds of built-in datatypes.
+But again, I recommend not to use too many of them.
 Types by themselves are not improving your code.
-Only use additional types if you think it improves the code.
+Only use additional built-in types if you think it improves it.

+At the same time it has to be said that using custom types (classes) is highly recommended.
+For example you should always use a class `Money` when appropriate and not use floating point numbers.
+Using custom types makes the code more readable and easier to write.

 Here is a list of datatypes that I generally use.
 They are called differently in most languages.
-I write the Python name and in brackets the C++ name: numbers, lists (vectors), enums, Booleans, strings, dicts (maps), trees, classes, (pointers)
+I write the Python name and in brackets the C++ name: floats, ints, lists (vectors), enums, Booleans, strings, dicts (maps), trees, classes, (pointers).

-I give you some explanations on all these types except numbers and classes.
-I simply don’t have anything to write about numbers.
-Classes are discussed in its own section.
+I give you some explanations on all these types except floats, ints and classes.
+I simply don’t have anything to write about floats and ints.
+Except that I never use unsigned ints, see google style guide.
+Classes are discussed in their own section.

 ## Lists